Streamlined Variational Inference for Linear Mixed Models with Crossed Random Effects: Performance Assessment and Comparison

 Table \ref{tab:timeResults} shows that mean field variational Bayes with product restriction II scales very well to large crossed random effects problems with less than a minute required for the largest $(m,m')=(800,160)$ case and less than 10 seconds required for the second largest $(m,m')=(400,80)$ situation.
-In contrast, Markov chain Monte Carlo could not handle the largest case and, on average, took close to 16 hours for the second case.
-Across all settings Markov chain Monte Carlo is seen to be more than six thousand times slower than mean field variational Bayes with product restriction II.
 The highly accurate Mean field variational Bayes with product restriction III computes in a few seconds for $(m,m')=(100,20)$ and about a minute for $(m,m')=(200,40)$.
 But eventually it gets affected by the quadratic dependence on $(m,m')$ and the average computing time up to about 6 hours for $(m,m')=(800,160)$, which is about 400 times slower than for product restriction II.
 As we have seen in Figure \ref{fig:simBoxpSumm}, the accuracy of product restriction III is higher than that of product restriction II.
 Despite their limitation to a few settings, Figure \ref{fig:simBoxpSumm} and Table \ref{tab:timeResults} provides valuable guidance regarding the accuracy versus run-time trade-off for mean field variational Bayes approaches to approximate inference for linear mixed models with crossed random effects.